w3f/Grants-Program/applications/Shopbring.md

 * **Share consensus security with Polkadot network.** Shopbring is a Polkadot parachain base on Substrate.
 We don't have to invest long-term maintenance cost for network consensus.

 * **No permission is required.** Shopbring does not require KYC(Know Your Customers), anyone who has a Polkadot account can issue commissioned shopping orders or provide shopping services.
-* **Decentralized supervisors.** In order to maintain the healthy development of the platform, we have established a supervisor mechanism.
-When users have disputes in the commissioned shopping process, any party can report violations, and the system randomly assigns a supervisor to assist in arbitration.
+* **Decentralized arbitrators.** In order to maintain the healthy development of the platform, we have established a arbitrator mechanism.
+When users have disputes in the commissioned shopping process, any party can report violations, and the system randomly assigns a arbitrator to assist in arbitration.
 * **Credit incentive mechanism.** In order to stimulate more users to shop frequently at Shopbring, we have established a credit growth system, and airdrop tokens will be rewarded in proportion to the credit value in each period.
 Completing the commissioned shopping normally will increase the credit value of both parties.
-On the contrary, fraud will reduce the credit value, and the supervisor participating in the dispute arbitration will increase the credit value.
+On the contrary, fraud will reduce the credit value, and the arbitrator participating in the dispute arbitration will increase the credit value.
 * **Private information security**.
 The order details will not be recorded on chain, only the hash of the order data is stored on chain.
 * **Support multi cryptocurrency payment.** Multi cryptocurrency payment is supported in the commissioned shopping, which makes cryptocurrency more widely used.